Students: Get started with LRSEF.

 All science research has protocols to follow, and the forms we ask you to complete have been developed to reflect what would be required in a true research project.
 Forms are also necessary for your safety and protection.

 Definitely!
 Contact us at info@lrsef.org with specific questions.
 We will respond and help guide you through the process.
-You may also reach out to adult neighbors or friends with an interest in STEM subjects to help you
+You can request a Virtual Mentor through LRSEF, or you may also reach out to adult neighbors or friends with an interest in STEM subjects to help you.

 You may create a team of up to three people, but your project design must require teamwork.
 When the judges come to interview your team, 16 percent of your score will be based on how well a team worked together and the need for partner(s).
 Do not choose to work with a friend just because you think it will be easier.
 Work with a friend because you share the same passions and you feel your project will do better with his or her partnership.